vstinner/cpython_core_tutorial/core_developer.rst

   (enhancement versus bug fix, when to backport a bug fix and when not).
 See the `Status of Python branches
   <https://devguide.python.org/#status-of-python-branches>`_
-* Don't close a bug if it's not well understood to not "loose" information (closed bugs are ignored in search by default, and hidden from the main page).
+* Don't close a bug if it's not well understood to not "lose" information (closed bugs are ignored in search by default, and hidden from the main page).